FleetingClouds/InitializeEthereumPrivateNetwork/README.md

 7. Initializes you private Block Chain's foundation block, unless done already
 8. Copies a mining initialization script to your workspace (from `./js/initialTrivialMiningScript.js`)
 9. Tries to read your coin base account balance
-10. Mines a few blocks if its balance is low (from previous sessions)
+10. Mines a few blocks, if your balance is low (from previous sessions)

-When th's done it shows a *help* sheet :
+When that's done it shows a *help* sheet :

           * * * Setup has Finished * * *